samur-rahman/password-strength-checker/README.md

 Styled with CSS for a Clean UI

-Responsive Design

-Project Structure:
+Project Structure

 password-strength-checker/
-│-- index.html      # HTML Structure
+├── index.html      # HTML Structure
-│-- styles.css      # CSS Styling
+├── styles.css      # CSS Styling
-│-- script.js       # JavaScript Logic
+├── script.js       # JavaScript Logic
-└-- README.md       # Project Documentation
+└── README.md       # Project Documentation

-How It Works:
+How It Works

 Enter a password into the input field.